-Hi friends!
-Earlier this week I revealed our fall front porch on Instagram stories, but wanted to share more photos and tips here on the blog!
+Earlier this week I revealed our fall porch with cinderella pumpkins on Instagram, but wanted to share more photos and tips here on the blog.
 Our whole family had fun with this project, as we went on a few shopping trips to collect pumpkins, then enjoyed washing and prepping them in the backyard–and spraying one another with the hose 😉 A fall front porch doesn’t have to be expensive or fancy.
 Assorted pumpkins, a few seasonal plants, and pretty porch basics are all you need!
-I’ll be sharing where I purchased my cinderella pumpkins, and a few styling tips for a cozy fall porch.
+I’ll be sharing where I purchased my pumpkins and a few styling tips for a colorful and cozy fall porch.

 This post contains affiliate links.
-If you click a link and make a purchase, I may receive a small commission at no additional cost to you!
-This helps support my blog and allows me to continue creating.
+If you make a purchase, I may receive a commission.
+This helps support my blog and allows me to continue creating!
 For my policies, click HERE.

 Where to Find Cinderella Pumpkins

-Cinderella pumpkins (also called fairytale pumpkins) can be a little harder to find than traditional pumpkins, but with their growing popularity in the last few years, more stores are carrying them.
-This year we purchased ours at Trader Joe’s and Home Depot, but you can also try your local grocery store or pumpkin patch.
-Cinderella pumpkins are typically more expensive than regular orange pumpkins, but you can mix and match and achieve this look on a budget!
+Cinderella pumpkins are also known as fairytale pumpkins or heirloom pumpkins.
+They can be harder to find than traditional pumpkins, but with their growing popularity in the last few years, more stores are carrying them.
+This year we purchased ours at Trader Joe’s and Home Depot, but you can also try your local grocery store or pumpkin patch!

 If you cannot find cinderella pumpkins locally, here are some faux options that could be used year after year:

-Next, add a few seasonal plants.
+Second, add a few seasonal plants.
 Mums are an easy choice, as you’ll find them at most stores and they are very affordable.
-You could also use small evergreen bushes, grasses, or ornamental cabbage or kale.
+You could also use small evergreen bushes (here is a faux option), grasses, or ornamental cabbage or kale.
 Pop them in some planters for added texture.
 Just don’t forget to water!
 I just purchased these seagrass basket planters and love that they have a plastic lining to protect them.

 Now is the time to add your pumpkins!
 Try to vary the heights and colors for a casual look.
 As I mentioned above, I mixed cinderella pumpkins and traditional pumpkins to achieve this look while staying on budget.
 One of my favorite things about fall porch decor is that it looks best (in my opinion) when it isn’t too perfect.
 No need to match both sides of the porch!
-Here are some pretty faux cinderella pumpkins if you cannot find them where you live.
+Use faux cinderella pumpkins if you cannot find real ones.

-Finally, finish off the look with an autumn wreath, and pillows (similar) and a cozy throw if you have chairs on your porch.
-If not, add height with a few larger planters with evergreen bushes, or dried cornstalks on either side.
+Finally, finish off the look with an autumn wreath, pillows, and a cozy throw if you have chairs on your porch.
+If you do not have chairs, add height with a few large planters and topiaries or dried cornstalks on either side.

-I hope this post was inspiring as you plan your fall front porch.
+I hope this post was inspiring if you are planning a fall porch with cinderella pumpkins.
 If you go pumpkin hunting, let me know below where you found the best ones!
 XO,